 Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash, cash equivalents and accounts receivable.
 Cash and cash equivalents are maintained in financial institutions in the United States, Mexico and the Netherlands.
 The Company is exposed to credit risk in the event of default by these financial institutions for amounts in excess of the Federal Deposit Insurance Corporation insured limits.
 Cash and cash equivalents held in foreign banks are intentionally kept at minimal levels, and therefore have minimal credit risk associated with them.
+We currently have \$2.5 million of deposits above federally insured limits.

 The Company grants credit to its business customers, which are primarily located in Mexico, Europe and the United States.
 Collateral is generally not required for trade receivables.
 The Company maintains allowances for potential credit losses.
-At March 31, 2022, one customer represented 20% of our net accounts receivable balance, one customer represented 15% of our net accounts receivable balance, and one customer represented 14% of our net accounts receivable balance, one customer represented 17% of our net accounts receivable balance, one customer represented 16% of our net accounts receivable balance, one customer represented 16% of our net accounts receivable balance, and one customer represented 16% of our net accounts receivable balance.
-For the year ended March 31, 2022, one customer represented 10%, one customer represented 17%, and one customer represented 21% of net revenues.
-For the year ended March 31, 2021, one customer represented 15% of net revenues.
+At March 31, 2023, customer A represented 22% of our net accounts receivable balance and customer D represented 21% of our net accounts receivable balance.
+At March 31, 2022, customer B represented 20% of our net accounts receivable balance, customer D represented 15% of our net accounts receivable balance, and customer E represented 14% of our net accounts receivable balance.
+For the year ended March 31, 2023, customer A represented 16%, customer B represented 18% and customer C represented 11% of net revenues.
+For the year ended March 31, 2022, customer C represented 10%, customer B represented 21% of net revenues.